 What is a Cubesat?In 1999, California Polytechnic Institute and Stanford University created the specifications for the CubeSat.
 It was determined that the one unit of a CubeSat would be 10cm x 10cm x 11.35 cm and usually no larger than 1.33 kilograms in mass.
 The initial purpose of the CubeSat program was to promote skills that were needed to send small satellites into Low Earth Orbit (LEO).
 Eventually, it developed into a concept of much broader use, ranging from experimental, commercial, and educational uses.
 Small satellites have become widely accepted as a part of the future in space.

-Mission ObjectivesThe satellite’s primary purpose is to compare multiple communication methods for the purpose of education and creating a best practices document for TJ and others.
+Mission ObjectivesThe TJ REVERB will compare multiple radio systems for the purpose of education and creating a best practices document.

-- Design CubeSat while staying within budget: Power, Volume, Mass, and Cost
+- Design a CubeSat while staying within feasible RF, power, volume, mass, and cost budgets

 |Design||Feasibility Presentation||Balloon Test Launch|

-Education ObjectivesInherently, the CubeSat project is an educational endeavor for TJHSST students.
-Students do not regularly encounter such large scale and intensive group projects in a typical classroom, so the TJ REVERB provides students the opportunity to learn how to function within subsystems and cooperate within a large team.
+Education ObjectivesThe TJ REVERB project is an inherently educational endeavor for TJHSST students.
+Students do not regularly encounter such large scale and intensive group projects in the classroom.
+The TJ REVERB provides students the opportunity to learn how to function within subsystems and cooperate within a large team.